awsdocs/aws-client-vpn-administrator-guide/doc_source/authentication-authorization.md

    $ cd ~/custom_folder/
    ```

-1. Upload the server certificate and key to ACM\.
+1. Upload the server certificate and key and the client certificate and key to ACM\.
+The following commands use the AWS CLI\.

    ```
    $ aws acm import-certificate --certificate file://server.crt --private-key file://server.key --certificate-chain file://ca.crt --region region
    ```
-**Note**
-Be sure to upload the certificate and key in the same Region in which you intend to create the Client VPN endpoint\.

-1. Upload the client certificate and key to ACM\.

    ```
    $ aws acm import-certificate --certificate file://client1.domain.tld.crt --private-key file://client1.domain.tld.key --certificate-chain file://ca.crt --region region
    ```

+   To upload the certificates using the ACM console, see [Import a Certificate](https://docs.aws.amazon.com/acm/latest/userguide/import-certificate-api-cli.html) in the *AWS Certificate Manager User Guide*\.
 **Note**
-Be sure to upload the certificate and key in the same Region in which you intend to create the Client VPN endpoint\.
+Be sure to upload the certificates and keys in the same Region in which you intend to create the Client VPN endpoint\.
+If you're using the AWS CLI version 2, use the `fileb://` prefix instead of the `file://` prefix\.
+For more information, see the [AWS CLI version 2 migration information](https://docs.aws.amazon.com/cli/latest/userguide/cliv2-migration.html#cliv2-migration-binaryparam) in the *AWS Command Line Interface User Guide*\.

 ## Authorization<a name="client-authorization"></a>